rust-lang/rfcs/text/0000-binary-ops-specialization.md

 # Summary
 [summary]: #summary

+Provide a family of traits to augment overloading of binary operators with more practical generic implementations.
+The traits are named `DefaultPartialEq`, `DefaultPartialOrd`, `DefaultAdd`, `DefaultAddAssign`, etc.
-Provide new traits for overloading binary operators, such as `PartialEq2`, `PartialOrd2`, `Add2`, `AddAssign2`, etc., with default blanket implementations abstracted over `Borrow` for built-in and standard library types.
-This will drastically reduce the number of explicit impl items necessary to cover compatible type pairs.
+For these traits, default generic implementations abstracted over `Borrow` are to be provided for built-in and standard library types, including `[u8]`, `Vec`, `str`, `String`, `OsStr`, `OsString`, `Path`, `PathBuf`.
+This will drastically reduce the number of explicit impl items necessary to cover all type pairs on which the binary operators can act.

-When resolving the implementation for an operator, the compiler will consider the new traits along with the old school non-specializable traits.
+When resolving the implementation for an operator, the compiler will consider the impls for the new "default" overload trait corresponding to the operator as the second choice after its Rust 1.0 overload trait.

 # Motivation
 [motivation]: #motivation

 Operator overloading brings a lot of convenience into usage of data types.
-For a set of Rust types which provide different representations of the same underlying data type (usually indicated by implementing the same `Borrow<T>`), it makes sense to define binary operator trait impls that apply between each pair of these types.
-However, with proliferation of special-purpose representations of widely used data types, such as byte arrays and strings, the number of possible such pairs undergoes a combinatorial explosion.
-Each of the crates defining such special-purpose types has to be in a dependency relationship with any other of these crates, otherwise there cannot be an operator impl to make them work together.
+For a set of types which provide different representations of the same underlying data type (usually indicated by implementing the same `Borrow<T>`), it makes sense to define binary operator trait impls that act on each pair of these types.
+However, with proliferation of special-purpose representations of widely used data types like byte arrays and strings, the number of possible such pairs undergoes a quadratic explosion.
+Each of the crates defining a type in the operator-compatible set has to be in a dependency relationship with any other of such crates, otherwise there cannot be an operator impl to make them work together.

-[Specialization][rfc1210] of blanket trait implementations could be used to deal with this problem.
+[Specialization][rfc1210] of trait implementations could be a convenient way to deal with this problem.
 This implementation of `PartialEq` could automatically enable equality comparison for `String` on the left hand side and any type on the right hand side that implements `Borrow<str>`: